Analytics & Reporting

 4

-Monthly reports track progress.
-Quarterly reports tell the bigger story: where the account started, where it ended, and what strategic shifts made the difference.
-This creates a longer-range report with monthly trend breakdowns.
+Monthly reports track what happened.
+A quarterly rollup tells the bigger story: where the account started, where it ended, and what the arc of the last 90 days actually means.
+This step creates a longer-range PPC performance report that synthesizes three months of data into a single strategic narrative.

 Prompt